Parks-Laboratory/lemontree/README.md

     tar the folder back to lemontree.tar.gz again

 1. upload all files to chtc
-2. run the dagman file  by  condor_submmit_dag lemontree.dag
+2. run the dagman file  by  condor_submit_dag lemontree.dag
 3. select returned  go_output.txt and tight_clusterings.txt  file